Codecademy/docs/content/general/concepts/tech-stacks/tech-stacks.md

 ---
 Title: 'Tech Stacks'
-Description: 'Tech stacks refer to a set of softwares that work together digital products or solutions such as websites or mobile applications.'
+Description: 'Tech stacks refer to a set of software that work together to build digital products or solutions such as websites or mobile applications.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'